mhanlon/beginner_xcode/adding-an-image.md

 ![](/assets/Sushi11.png)

+Now that we've added our image we can add it to our view.

 and make sure the Main.storyboard is selected in the Project Navigator.

 In the right pane, the Utilities pane, there is a section at the bottom